 One-Touch Release Coloplast (previously Mentor) receives approval for the “One-Touch Release” pump that also allowed the patient to squeeze one time only and release to obtain deflation.
 This is an important development for the Titan model because the deflation was always difficult for patients implanted with the previous model.

 Coloplast Titan® One-Touch Release (OTR) recently became available in the U.S. Initial Titan OTR implants have been conducted in the U.S., Europe and Canada, with encouraging results.
 The OTR features a true, one-touch deflation system - easy for patients to locate and operable with one hand.
 The well-defined deflation system, or "Touch Pads" are designed to create a discernible landmark for the patient to quickly and confidently access.
 The new deflation system helps promote quick, confident training for both the patient & healthcare practitioner, as well as ongoing ease-of-use for the patient and partner.

-In addition, the pump offers a non-bulky, low-profile size; enhanced silicone for higher threshold "tear strength" (likely to result in increased product durability, an issue with previous versions); and an overall simplicity likely to decrease repeat office visits, phone calls, and repeat training time.
-From a hospital standpoint, intraoperative prep of the device provides for easier priming of the implant system (the removal of excess air prior to filling) and may reduce slightly the overall intraoperative time.
+In addition, the penile pump offers a non-bulky, low-profile size; enhanced silicone for higher threshold "tear strength" (likely to result in increased product durability, an issue with previous versions); and an overall simplicity likely to decrease repeat office visits, phone calls, and repeat training time.
+From a hospital standpoint, intraoperative prep of the device provides for easier priming of the penile implant system (the removal of excess air prior to filling) and may reduce slightly the overall intraoperative time.

 "This remains a great device for the patient with a larger penis,"

 says Dr. Eid, "as these are the only cylinders that will expand to 22mm girth."